 We're responsible for animal welfare services in the City.
 Our Resource Center services include animal adoption, lost and found support, owner resources, and pet education.
 We serve the public in matters such as picking up stray dogs, investigating cruelty or neglect, responding to animals in distress, dog licensing, animal permitting, and upholding municipal code.

 Visit the Animal Resource Center to meet your new best friend!
 Dogs and cats are available for adoption at our shelter located at 521 Eclipse Place.
-We are open for adoption counseling and to meet our animals Monday-Friday from 11:00 am-6:00 pm and the first Saturday of the month from 11:00am to 3:00pm.
+ADOPTIONS ARE BY APPOINTMENT ONLY.
+We are open for adoption counseling and, once your application is approved, to meet our animals Monday-Friday from 11:00 am-4:30pm.
 Our adoption staff will help you find a pet that is a match for your home, lifestyle, and personality.
-You may fill out the SBARC Adoption Application ahead of time or at the shelter or stop in to speak to one of us first.
-Walk-ins are always welcome.

-The Animal Resource Center is open for lost and found services including lost tours, found/stray animal admission, and in-person reports during our business hours Monday-Friday from 9:00am to 6:00pm.
+The Animal Resource Center is open for lost and found services including lost reports, found/stray animal admission, and in-person reports during our business hours Monday-Friday from 9:00am to 5:00pm.
 Lost and found reports can be taken by phone by dialing 311 or e-mailed to our staff at firstname.lastname@example.org.

 Reuniting pets with owners is possible when action is taken right away, check out these proven tips for pet recovery.